Jumpat/SegAnyGAussians/README.md

 ```

 ## Acknowledgement
-The implementation of saga refers to [GARField](https://github.com/chungmin99/garfield.git), [OmniSeg3D](https://github.com/OceanYing/OmniSeg3D-GS), [Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting), we sincerely thank them for their contributions to the community.
+The implementation of saga refers to [GARField](https://github.com/chungmin99/garfield.git), [OmniSeg3D](https://github.com/OceanYing/OmniSeg3D-GS), [Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting), and we sincerely thank them for their contributions to the community.